Clare Boat Club: History

-Clare Men's 1st VIII entered their first May Bumps race in 1831, achieving second place in the 1st Division by the end of 1832.
+The men's 1st VIII entered their first May Bumps race in 1831, achieving second place in the first division by the end of 1832.
 They dropped steadily over the following decade, reaching an all-time low of forty-first in 1845, before the Mays boat reached fourth again in 1886, the year before the Lent races began.
 It was nearly 50 years before this position was reached again.

-Prior to about 1930, the Clare Men's 1st VIII spent most of its time near the boundary of the 1st Division and 2nd Division of both the Lent and May Bumps charts.
-However, they did win Headship in the Lent Bumps competition of 1939.
-The Men's 1st VIII remained in the top ten of Lents until the 1960s, and returned to form in the early 1970s, taking the Headship again in 1973.
+Prior to about 1930, the men's 1st VIII spent most of its time near the boundary of the 1st Division and 2nd Division of both the Lent and May Bumps charts.
+However, they did win Headship in the Lent Bumps competition of 1939 and remained in the top ten of Lents until the 1960s, and returned to form in the early 1970s, taking the Headship again in 1973.
 Since then, they have spent most of their time in the 1st Division.
-In the May Bumps, the Men's 1st VIII rose to Head of the River in 1941.
+In the May Bumps, the 1st VIII rose to Head of the River in 1941.
 They held the Headship until 1944, regaining it again in 1949.
-Since then, the Men's 1st VIII has spent most of their time in the 1st Division, but, similar to the story of Lent Bumps, it has dropped into the 2nd Division on occasions.
-In 2015, the Men's 1st VIII finished eighth on the river in the 1st Division of May Bumps.
-This was the Men's 1st VIII's highest position in May Bumps for 27 years.
-In 2016 the Men's 1st VIII bumped up four places, winning Blades and attaining the College's highest place on the river for 46 years.
+Since then, the men's 1st VIII has spent most of their time in the first division, but, similar to the story of Lent Bumps, it has dropped into the 2nd Division on occasions.
+In 2015, the men's 1st VIII finished eighth on the river in the first Division of May Bumps, their highest position for 27 years.
+In 2016 the men's 1st VIII bumped up four places, winning Blades and attaining the College's highest place on the river for 46 years.

-Clare Women's 1st VIII started 1st in the first ever women's Lent Bumps in 1976, but were unable to finish with the Headship.
-In Lent Bumps 2005, Clare Women's 1st VIII came very close to taking the Headship but managed to cling onto it.
+The women's 1st VIII started 1st in the first ever women's Lent Bumps in 1976, but were unable to finish with the Headship.
+In 2005, the women's 1st VIII came very close to taking the Headship but managed to cling onto it.
 However, the women did manage to win their first ever Lents Headship in 2006.
 In the first ever women's May Bumps in 1974, Clare started and retained their position of Head of the River.
 The Women's 1st VIII has since held the Headship in Mays on three further occasions, initially in 1979 and 1980; Clare regained the women's Headship in 2013, with the crew gaining Blades in the process.
 In 2015, Clare Women's 1st VIII finished sixth on the river in the 1st Division of May Bumps.
 In 2016 the Women's 1st VIII bumped up two places to finish fourth, in parity with the Men's 1st VIII.

 The club's head coach and boathouse manager, from 2010 to 2017, Anton Wright, appeared on Channel 4's year-long reality TV show, Eden (2016).